iBug/iBug-source/_posts/2019-06-07-save-commit-from-github.md

 ![image](/image/git-restore/1.png)

-From the terminal log, I knew that the SHA of the lost commit begins with `b3c3b36`, so it appeared very intuitive for me to just try fetching the commit, but no lock:
+From the terminal log, I knew that the SHA of the lost commit begins with `b3c3b36`, so it appeared very intuitive for me to just try fetching the commit, but no luck:

 ![image](/image/git-restore/2.png)

-I recall that GitHub can show commits with only first 7 digits of its SHA, so I constructed the URL <https://github.com/iBug/USTC-RV-Chisel/commit/b3c3b36> and followed it:
+I recalled that GitHub can show commits with only first 7 digits of its SHA, so I constructed the URL <https://github.com/iBug/USTC-RV-Chisel/commit/b3c3b36> and followed it:

 ![image](/image/git-restore/3.png)

-Now try it again with the full SHA that's easily retrieved from the web page:
+Now trying it again with the full SHA that's easily retrieved from the web page:

 ![image](/image/git-restore/4.png)